How do vegans possibly do it?

 As it turned out the key to giving up that last bit of cheese — which I clung to for months — was simply deciding to do so.

 3. Being vegan doesn’t have to be more expensive, but it will be.

-If you do the math, there’s no reason eating vegetarian or vegan should be more expensive than eating meat.
+If you do the math, eating vegetarian or vegan shouldn’t be more expensive than eating meat.

 At three, five, or eight dollars a pound, meat is one of the more expensive items you’ll buy in the grocery store.
 So if you just replace it, say, with beans that cost a dollar per pound, you’ll bank some serious coin.

 And yet, I now spend one and a half times or twice as much as I used to on groceries.
 Why?
 Because being vegan has led me down the ultra-health-foodie road.
 I shop at farmers markets and co-ops and Whole Foods more than I ever did before I was vegan, and I pay extra for organic.
 Going vegan led me to learn more about food, to the point that I’m scared not to be hyper-selective and skeptical about what I buy.

 I’m sure you’ve heard the adage by now: “Pay for it now, or pay for it later.”
 The money we spend on the healthiest food possible is an investment in our future health that will pay off down the road.

 4. Vegans should take a supplement.